vsariola/etude-de-la-synthese-additive/README.md

    slowly with time.
 2) A simple melody pattern was built from the notes of a min7 chord and stored in an integer.
 The frequencies were justly tuned according to the five-limit tuning.
-However, to keep interesting, depending on the part of the song, we always pick some of the notes of the pattern, with a simple bit pattern function.
+However, to keep things interesting, depending on the part of the song, we always pick some of the notes of the pattern, based on a simple bit pattern function.
 It doesn't quite matter which notes we pick, because whatever notes of the min7 chord they are, they tend to harmonize just fine together. i-iv-v chord progressions are added on top, by moving all note pitches up by a perfect fourth or a perfect fifth, depending on the measure.
    The chord is chosen based on another bit pattern function.
 All of this gives simple short looping melodies, coming from the notes of imin7, ivmin7 or vmin7 chords.
+Note that these chords are all from one diatonic scale.
 We then play several versions of this melody, with varying instruments and stretched to different durations in time, on top of each other.
 All the melody loops harmonize quite nicely, as they are playing the notes of the same min7 chord, and because their durations are small integer number ratios, the loops also align rhytmically.
 This can be viewed as another type of "additive synthesis", only where we add up several looping melodies, instead of oscillators.[^1]
 3) Finally, there is a feedback delay effect.
 The result of this delay is to add several copies of the entire song on top of each other, each time-shifted (and progressively reduced in volume).
 If you squint really hard, you can